cmich-stats-club/spring2024-dac/README.md

 # Data
 ## Dataset 1: [Alcohol Consumption in Russia](https://github.com/cmich-stats-club/spring2024-dac/blob/main/datasets/alcohol-consumption-in-russia.csv)
 Dimension: 1615 rows*7 columns

+Check this [source](https://github.com/datacamp/careerhub-data/tree/master/Alcohol%20Consumption%20in%20Russia)  for more information about the data.

 The following data pre-processing steps may be performed:
   *	Check for duplicates
   *	Check for missing values